-Consolidated domestic sales increased \$11,787, or 18.8%, to \$74,600 during the year ended December 31, 2012 compared to consolidated domestic sales of \$62,813 during the year ended December 31, 2011.
-The increase in domestic sales was primarily attributable to an increase in the quantity of new and existing climb and mountain products sold during the period and the inclusion of POC.
+Consolidated domestic sales increased \$6,524, or 10.6%, to \$68,227 during the year ended December 31, 2013 compared to consolidated domestic sales of \$61,703 during the year ended December 31, 2012.
+The increase in domestic sales was primarily attributable to the inclusion of POC for the full year ended December 31, 2013 and the addition of apparel sales by Black Diamond Equipment, partially offset by evolving industry purchasing trends during the year ended December 31, 2013.

-Consolidated international sales increased \$18,315, or 22.1%, to \$101,277 during the year ended December 31, 2012 compared to consolidated international sales of \$82,962 during the year ended December 31, 2011.
-The increase in international sales was primarily attributable to an increase in the quantity and average sales price per unit of new and existing climb and mountain products sold during the period and the inclusion of POC and PIEPS.
-This increase was partially off-set by a decrease in sales of \$2,299 due to the weakening of foreign currencies against the U.S. dollar and not recognizing revenue of \$999 on GMP's "inline" inventory shipped to A&F, the prior distributor of GMP's products in Japan, as such inventory was repurchased in accordance with the terms of the A&F Agreement, pursuant to which GMP acquired its Japanese distribution assets from A&F.
+Consolidated international sales increased \$16,262, or 19.4%, to \$99,882 during the year ended December 31, 2013 compared to consolidated international sales of \$83,620 during the year ended December 31, 2012.
+The increase in international sales was primarily attributable to the inclusion of POC and PIEPS for the full year ended December 31, 2013, and the addition of apparel sales by Black Diamond Equipment.
+We also experienced an increase in sales of \$278 due to the strengthening of foreign currencies against the U.S. dollar during the year ended December 31, 2013.